iamsuganthi/ship-happens/README.md

 ![](images/offsite-se-4.png)

-From the image below you will see something quite different I will describe why once everyone is completed
+From the image below you will see something quite different for example

-## Run this app locally:
+1. The image is shown with multiple projects this is because we found application vulnerabilities in one of the image layers
+2. The base image scan is shown independently when application vulnerabilities exist
+3. There are two projects so automatically the image name/tag are shown

+## Hands on Exercise (Time : 10 Minutes)

+TODO:// suganthi

 ```
 npm install
 npm start